Key highlights

 An eCommerce growth strategy is incomplete without mobile optimization.
 Picture this: Each day, Americans spend four hours and 25 minutes on their mobile devices.

-And mobile devices account for over 55% of website traffic on a global scale.
+As of 12th March 2026, mobile devices account for over 51.62% of website traffic on a global scale.
 Plus, a mobile-friendly website appeals to Google, which is great for increased search visibility.

 Looking at these numbers, it’s clear that a mobile-optimized website is good for both humans and search bots.